-.5 credit May count as a computer credit or a science elective credit towards graduation, but not both.
+May count as a computer credit or a science elective credit towards graduation, but not both.

 This course involves students designing, building, and ultimately coding robots.
 The main focus is the FIRST robotics competition.
 Students would be expected to participate in the two competitions in the spring.
 Java programming will be the main focus but Arduino and other coding opportunities will be discussed as well.
+In the 2026-27 school year, this class or Java will be a prerequisite for AP Computer Science Principles.